 These fur boots are not meant for walking, but rather for sitting pretty by the window while you watch the snow fall — or at least, this is how I picture it.
 I imagine you sitting by the window with your favorite book or your new iPad (hopefully reading this blog post).
-I picture your mom, daughter or granddaughter opening a Christmas present with a beautiful pair of these fur boots inside.
-With a big smile on her face, she puts them on, a perfect Christmas.
+I picture your mom, daughter or granddaughter drinking tea with a beautiful pair of these fur boots, perhaps it was a birthday or Christmas gift.

 For this project, I am using grommets to lace the boots.
 I will be recycling an old ugly sweater I haven't touched for years, I recently found it in the back of my closet.
 We all have one lying around, so don't be afraid to put it to better use.

 I will also be using the leftover faux fur I got from making the scarf with the pompoms last winter and the faux fur mini tote bag.

 - Embroidered patches

 - Sharp pointy scissors (preferable), craft knife or blade (Optional)

 - Hole Puncher